engraving-challenges/main/1-goals-and-rules.md

    Documentation of progress and experiences (good or bad) is essential to this project, so *please* tell us everything you notice during your work.
 These reports should be placed in text file(s) inside your directory.
-   We'll work inside a Git repository in order to have a full and transparent project history.
+   We use version control to have a full and transparent project history.
+   (Version control is explained in the next section.)
 2. **Work in a prescribed order**
    In order to be comparable and to allow us to make useful analysis it's important to do everything in a prescribed order, following